 - Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
 Offenses in this category usually involve violent acts such as rape, child molestation, sexual assault, as well as repeat offenses.

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Jackson County, MO child pornography lawyers, we provide help in the following practice areas for clients in Jackson County, MO:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled Jackson County, MO child pornography attorneys, we provide assistance in the following areas for clients in Jackson County, MO:

 What Are Common Defenses Against Child Pornography Charges in Jackson County, MO?

-The Combs Waterkotte skilled Jackson County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Jackson County, MO area in cases similar to yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+The Combs Waterkotte skilled Jackson County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Jackson County, MO in cases just like yours.
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Jackson County, MO, or that the material didn’t belong to you.
 It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Jackson County, MO could also be considered.

-Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Call us today at (314) 900-HELP or reach out to us online.
+Your knowledgeable Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Give us a call now at (314) 900-HELP or contact us online.

 Accidental Possession Defense